Demonising Justin Gatlin

-The Ethics Board of the International Association of Athletics Federations (IAAF) has closed its investigation into whether Sebastian Coe knew about allegations that Russian athletes were being extorted in return for covering up positive drug tests prior to December 2014, as he had claimed in a letter to the Culture, Media and Sport (CMS) Committee of the UK Parliament.
+The Ethics Board of the International Association of Athletics Federations (IAAF) has closed its investigation into whether Sebastian Coe knew about allegations that Russian athletes were being extorted in return for covering up positive drug tests prior to December 2014, which Coe denied in a letter to the Culture, Media and Sport (CMS) Committee of the UK Parliament.
 The Ethics Board began its investigation in September 2018, after Dave Bedford, former Chairman of the IAAF Road Running Commission, told the CMS Committee that he had sent Coe an August 2014 email (PDF below) and phoned him regarding the allegations.

 ‘Lord Coe’s evidence is that his PA forwarded the email with its attachments to the Chairperson of the Ethics Board and that he (Lord Coe) did not read the attachments’, reads The IAAF Ethics Board decision (PDF below).
 ‘The investigation did not find any evidence inconsistent with that position’.